Wood Badge N3-380-15

 Do you want to know how to better organize your Pack, Troop or Crew?

-Do you want your boys to get a better experience from Scouting?
+Do you want your youth to get a better experience from Scouting?

 If the answer to any of these questions is YES, you are a candidate for WOOD BADGE.